 Scott C. Patchan is a graduate of James Madison University in the Shenandoah Valley.
 He is the author of many articles and books, including The Forgotten Fury: The Battle of Piedmont (1996), Shenandoah Summer: The 1864 Valley Campaign (2007), Second Manassas: Longstreet’s Attack and the Struggle for Chinn Ridge (2011), The Battle of Piedmont and Hunter’s Raid on Staunton (2011), and The Last Battle of Winchester: Phil Sheridan, Jubal Early and the 1864 Shenandoah Valley Campaign (2013).
 He has also written feature essays for Blue and Gray Magazine on Cool Spring, Rutherford’s Farm and Second Kernstown; Third Battle of Winchester, Fisher’s Hill, Cedar Creek and two volumes on Second Bull Run.
 He has also written extensively for Civil War Magazine, North South, America’s Civil War and other historical publications.
 Scott has twice served as President of Bull Run Civil War Round Table, a member of the Kernstown Battlefield Association’s board of directors from 2000-2014, and worked extensively on the interpretation of the Third Winchester battlefield for the Shenandoah Valley Battlefield Foundation.
 He is currently editing the journal of Colonel Joseph Thoburn and continuing his work on the Valley Campaigns.
 He is also a much sought tour guide at both Civil War and Revolutionary War era sites from New York to Georgia.

 Stephen Recker is a collector of rare Antietam photographs and relics.
-Items from his collection can be seen on battlefield waysides and in the newly renovated museum at Antietam National Battlefield, as well as in his book, Rare Images of Antietam, and the Photographers Who Took Them.
+Items from his collection can be seen on battlefield waysides, in the newly renovated museum at Antietam National Battlefield, as well as in his book Rare Images of Antietam, and the Photographers Who Took Them.
 Recker is a member of Antietam Battlefield Guides, a service he founded in partnership with WMIA, the non-profit at Antietam National Battlefield.
 He produced Virtual Gettysburg, a critically acclaimed interactive Civil War battlefield tour; Antietam Artifacts, a CD-ROM with images of rare postcards from the Maryland Campaign of 1862; and www.virtualantietam.com, and recently edited and published Shadowing Grant: Reminiscences of the United States Hospital Transport Services in the Civil War 1864-65.
 He began his professional career as a lead guitarist, recording and touring with Al Stewart, the Spencer Davis Group, Mary Wells, and Tommy Chong, and as technician for Ringo Starr, Kiss, Diana Ross, and Madonna.
 In multimedia, he produced for Apple Computer, Adobe, and the Smithsonian, and was named a “Top 100 Producer” by AV Multimedia Producer Magazine.
-He is currently a Senior Associate – Drupal Developer at ICF International in Fairfax, Virginia where is Lead Deeveloper on a web site for the Executive Office of the President of the United States.
+He is currently a Senior Associate – Drupal Developer at ICF International in Fairfax, Virginia, where he has worked on web sites for the White House (ONDCP), The Department of Defense (ATF), and others.
 Recker is a graduate of Boston’s Berklee College of Music and lives with his family in Maryland..

 Jeffry D. Wert is the author of nine books on Civil War topics, including A Brotherhood of Valor: The Common Soldiers of the Stonewall Brigade, C. S. A. and the Iron Brigade, U. S. A., General James Longstreet: The Confederacy’s Most Controversial Soldier, Custer: The Controversial Life of George Armstrong Custer, Gettysburg – Day Three, The Sword of Lincoln, Cavalryman of the Lost Cause: A Biography of J.E.B.
 Stuart, A Glorious Army: Robert E. Lee’s Triumph, 1862-1863, Mosby’s Rangers, and his pioneering study, From Winchester to Cedar Creek: The Shenandoah Campaign of 1864.
 His articles and essays on the Civil War have appeared in many publications, including Civil War Times Illustrated, American History Illustrated, and Blue and Gray.
 A former history teacher at Penns Valley High School, he lives in Centre Hall, Pennsylvania, slightly more than one hour from the battlefield at Gettysburg.